Orban meets Trump at Mar-a-Lago on Russia-Ukraine ‘peace mission’

 Trump has said he would quickly end the war, and advisers to the former president are reported to have presented him with a plan to end the conflict by, in part, making future US aid to Kyiv conditional on Ukraine joining peace talks.

+The Kremlin said on Friday that Orban did not tell Putin of his plans to meet Trump, and the Russian president did not convey any message to Trump via Orban.

-Orban’s meeting in Moscow last week with the Russian president in particular has vexed some NATO members, who said the trip handed legitimacy to Putin when the West wants to isolate him over his invasion of Ukraine.
+Orban’s meeting in Moscow last week with Putin in particular has vexed some NATO members, who said the trip handed legitimacy to the Russian leader when the West wants to isolate him over his invasion of Ukraine.

 Orban had travelled to Kyiv before visiting Moscow.